Skip to main content

-To send flowers to the family or plant a tree in memory of Dora Wallace, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Dora, please visit our floral store.

 Visitation